Rule-makers must ensure access to data is balanced between business and society

 By Seth Stephens-Davidowitz

 In 2017, three economists – Oded Netzer and Alain Lemaire, both of Columbia, and Michal Herzenstein of the University of Delaware – looked for ways to predict the likelihood of whether a borrower would pay back a loan1.
 The scholars utilised data from Prosper, a peer-to-peer lending site.
 On it, potential borrowers write a brief description of why they need a loan and why they are likely to make good on it, and potential lenders decide whether to provide them the money.
-Overall, about 13 per cent of borrowers defaulted on their loan2.
+Overall, about 13 per cent of borrowers defaulted2.

 It turns out the language that potential borrowers use is a strong predictor of their probability of paying back.
 And it is an important indicator even if you control for other relevant information lenders were able to obtain about those potential borrowers, including credit ratings and income.